PaddlePaddle/Parakeet/examples/speedyspeech/baker/README.md

 ```

 1. `--speedyspeech-config`, `--speedyspeech-checkpoint`, `--speedyspeech-stat` are arguments for speedyspeech, which correspond to the 3 files in the speedyspeech pretrained model.
-2. `--pwg-config`, `--pwg-checkpoint`, `--pwg-stat` are arguments for speedyspeech, which correspond to the 3 files in the parallel wavegan pretrained model.
+2. `--pwg-config`, `--pwg-checkpoint`, `--pwg-stat` are arguments for parallel wavegan, which correspond to the 3 files in the parallel wavegan pretrained model.
 3. `--text` is the text file, which contains sentences to synthesize.
 4. `--output-dir` is the directory to save synthesized audio files.
 5. `--inference-dir` is the directory to save exported model, which can be used with paddle infernece.
 6. `--device` is the type of device to run synthesis, 'cpu' and 'gpu' are supported. 'gpu' is recommended for faster synthesis.
+6. `phones-dict` is the path of the phone vocabulary file.
+7. `tones-dict` is the path of the tone vocabulary file.